chapmancbVCU/chappy-php-starter/docs/unit_tests.md

 <br>

 ## 7. PHPUnit Assertions <a id="phpunit-assertions"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
-HPUnit provides a rich set of built-in assertions you can use in your tests.
+PHPUnit provides a rich set of built-in assertions you can use in your tests.
 These are all supported out of the box in your test classes (like ApplicationTestCase) because they extend PHPUnit\Framework\TestCase.

 Here’s a categorized list of commonly used PHPUnit assertions (as of PHPUnit 11.x):